vgorbic1/Tutorials/Web-Services/web-services.md

 - WSDL is an integral part of UDDI, an XML-based worldwide business registry.
 - WSDL is the language that UDDI uses.
 - WSDL is pronounced as 'wiz-dull' and spelled out as 'W-S-D-L'.

+#### Security
+Neither XML-RPC nor SOAP specifications make any explicit security or authentication requirements.
+There is currently no easy answer to this problem, and it has been the subject of much debate.
+For now, if you are truly intent on filtering out SOAP or XML-RPC messages, one possibility is to filter out all HTTP POST requests that set their content type to text/xml.
+Another alternative is to filter the SOAPAction HTTP header attribute.
+Firewall vendors are also currently developing tools explicitly designed to filter web service traffic.